Eng-Abdelrahman-Mostafa-Mohamed/Transformer-From-Scratch-/README.md

 3. **Feed-Forward Network**
    - Same as in the encoder.

+# ** ther is Question may

 #### We take about The architecture But How It actually Trained for Various Tasks (Translation(encoder_decoder_model) , classification(encoder only model),text generation "Trends now adays  😅 "(decoder only models)-->That's type of transformer is the top  used in advanced llm techniques like Rag - Agentic AI by integrate  multible llms together or llms+tools like ote saver ot code runner & evaluator)

+# we see in code how transformer built from scratch for text translation